cloudflare/mcp-server-cloudflare/apps/dns-analytic/README.md

-# Model Context Protocol (MCP) Server + Cloudflare OAuth
+# Model Context Protocol (MCP) Server + Cloudflare DNS API Endpoints

-This is a [Model Context Protocol (MCP)](https://modelcontextprotocol.io/introduction) server that supports remote MCP connections, with Cloudflare OAuth built-in.
+This is a [Model Context Protocol (MCP)](https://modelcontextprotocol.io/introduction) server based on [MCP Server + Cloudflare OAuth](https://github.com/axiapubsub/mcp-server-cloudflare/tree/main/apps/workers-observability).
+In addition, this MCP server also introduces the tool functions to access DNS information from Cloudflare API Endpoints.

-You can deploy it to your own Cloudflare account, and after you create your own Cloudflare OAuth client app, you'll have a fully functional remote MCP server that you can build off.
-Users will be able to connect to your MCP server by signing in with their Cloudflare account.

-You can use this as a reference example for how to integrate other OAuth providers with an MCP server deployed to Cloudflare, using the [`workers-oauth-provider` library](https://github.com/cloudflare/workers-oauth-provider).
+You can use this as an example for how to integrate MCP server with [Cloudflare API](https://developers.cloudflare.com/api/).

-The MCP server (powered by [Cloudflare Workers](https://developers.cloudflare.com/workers/)):

-- Acts as OAuth _Server_ to your MCP clients
-- Acts as OAuth _Client_ to your _real_ OAuth server (in this case, Cloudflare)

 ## Getting Started